Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 From an application perspective, KT works as a versioned key-value database.
 Clients insert key-value pairs into the database where, for example, the key is their username and the value is their public key.
 Clients can update a key by inserting a new version with new data.
-They can also lookup the most recent version of a key or any past version.
+They can also look up the most recent version of a key or any past version.
 From this point forward, "key" will refer to a lookup key in a key-value database and "public key" or "private key" will be specified if otherwise.